AdobeDocs/commerce-pwa-studio/src/pages/tutorials/index.md

+---
+title: Get started
+description: Learn the minimum requirements for developing with PWA Studio.
+---

 # Get started

 Before you can start developing with PWA Studio, make sure you meet the requirements listed on this page.